mosaic image of nature and people

 Two cross-cutting research questions will guide the research and the capacity-building:

-1. What role do trade-offs and changes in E-W systems, including storage, efficiency/conservation, local knowledge, and governance dynamics, play in determining resilience strategies or options to climate-driven, population, and technological change?
+1. What role do trade-offs and changes in E-W systems, including storage, efficiency/conservation, local knowledge, and governance dynamics, play in determining resilience strategies or options to meteorological-driven, population, and technological change?

-2. How does incorporating diverse ways of knowing, community engagement, and advanced modeling improve the parameterization of pathways associated with more equitable and resilient E-W futures?
+2. How does incorporating multiple ways of knowing, community engagement, and advanced modeling improve the parameterization of pathways associated with more proactively developed and resilient E-W futures?

 The project's approaches and outcomes, including an E-W Data Hub and a Futures Foundry, will be nationally transferable.

-The project emphasizes community engagement and the co-production of knowledge and will conduct multiple initiatives to increase the participation of members of underrepresented groups in STEM.
-We will build on models of equitable STEM education while developing researchers' abilities to collaborate more effectively with communities and work with students to build the technical skills necessary to fill E-W systems workforce needs.
+The project emphasizes community engagement and jointly developed knowledge and will conduct multiple initiatives to increase the participation of all groups in STEM.
+We will build on models of engaged STEM education while developing researchers' abilities to collaborate more effectively with communities and work with students to build the technical skills necessary to fill E-W systems workforce needs.

 The project will also support over 120 undergraduate research summer experiences that will provide meaningful research opportunities.
 Innovative programs for faculty professional development will be expanded to 140 faculty across all three research universities, creating a cohort of researchers supported and enabled to pursue transformative and community-engaged scholarship.

-I-CREWS will help determine how urban, rural, and Tribal communities can adapt to climate, population, and technological change and will translate this knowledge to help achieve more resilient communities.
+I-CREWS will help determine how urban, rural, and Tribal communities can adapt to meteorological, population, and technological change and will translate this knowledge to help achieve more resilient communities.

 University of Idaho, Moscow, Idaho